akinami3/PybulletRobotics/README.md

 For more details, refer to "[mobile_robot_particle_filter.ipynb](https://github.com/akinami3/PybulletRobotics/blob/main/MobileRobot/mobile_robot_particle_filter_en.ipynb)".

-## Position Estimation using Extended Kalman Filter
+## Position Estimation using Extended Kalman Filter(EKF)

 We introduce a method for position estimation using an Extended Kalman Filter in a two-wheeled mobile robot.

+We introduce a method for position estimation using an Extended Kalman Filter in a two-wheeled mobile robot.

+(The red dot indicates the estimated position using only the motion model, and the green dot indicates the estimated position using the EKF.)

 <img src="./images/MobileRobot/mobile_robot_extended_kalman_filter/extended_kalman_filter.gif" width="100%">